neo4j/graphql/packages/graphql/src/translate/batch-create/README.md

 ### Visit the GraphQLInputAST with the UnwindCrateVisitor

-The UnwindCreateVisitor traverses the GraphQLInputAST and generates all the nodes and edges described in the GraphQLCreateInput.
+The UnwindCreateVisitor traverses the GraphQLInputAST and generates all the nodes and edges described in the GraphQLInputAST.
 The final output obtained from the UnwindCreateVisitor generates a single Cypher variable rather than one for any Nodes created in the Mutation, this means that the client needs to translate the SelectionSet accordingly.